ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 1. The user accesses the frontend within a VPC.
 2. Creates a frontend (public) subnet and a backend (private) subnet.
 3. Creates respective virtual server instances (VSIs).
-4. Creates individual security groups(SGs)to limit the VSIs inbound and outbound traffic.
+4. Creates and configures individual security groups(SGs) to limit the VSIs inbound and outbound traffic.
-5. Configures a security group to define the inbound and outbound traffic that's allowed for the instance.
+5. Reserves and associates a floating IP address to enable your instance to communicate with the internet.
-6. Reserves and associates a floating IP address to enable your instance to communicate with the internet.
+6. Creates a bastion instance and security group to securely access the private instance.

 ## Before you begin